econnet/econ/do.rst

 if (past) contributions stop to be *relevant* for the currently sold product version.

 If new people take over the development, their effort will produce income for them in future product versions.
-Previous developers will still get their share on relevant work.
+Previous developers will still get their profit share on relevant work.
 Previous developers can still check for fairness.

-.. _`license`:
+.. _`dolicense`:

 :license:

-The license cannot be GPL due to the work shares that don't allow reselling without fair forwarding of income.
+The license cannot be GPL,
+because selling of the product demands profit distribution according work shares.

 The license should be compatible with GPL as existing open source software/hardware is the basis.